 Document your processes to consistently achieve success

-By having a consistent process to follow, everyone can perform their duties to a high (reliable) standard, since you’re providing them precise instructions to follow at every step.
-Not only that, but when something does go wrong you can trace that back to either a fault in the process or the employee not following the process, both of which can be corrected.
+By having a consistent process to follow, everyone can perform their duties to a high and reliable standard, since you are giving them precise instructions at every step.
+When something goes wrong, you can trace it back to either a fault in the process or the employee not following the process, both of which can be corrected.

 Speaking of consistency, a documented process lets even new, inexperienced employees perform their duties to the same standard as your veterans.
 Sure, it might take them a little longer to go through everything, but the steps taken remain the same, and thus the results shouldn’t differ much at all.